erisata/axb_config/README.md

 to minimize the ammount of fields an administrator must provide.
 It can be considered as a baseline configuration.

+* `system` -- are the values read from the sys.config of the release.
+It can be considered as a release-specific static/default configuration provided by the packager.

 * `environment` -- are the values read for the application environment (file system).
 In most cases it will be a file in the `/etc` directory.
 This file is edited by The